 Executive Team

-Treasurer Jonathan Withey (Mount Royal University – Alberta)
+Treasurer Jonathan Withey (Mount Royal University – AB)

-Executive Members At Large Kristin Baetz (University of Calgary – Alberta)
+Executive Members At Large Kristin Baetz (University of Calgary – AB)

 President